Audnedal Municipality: Geography

-Audnedal was an inland municipality, located in the Audnedalen valley which follows the river Audna.
-The municipality of Åseral bordered it to the north, Hægebostad to the west, Lyngdal and Lindesnes to the south, and Marnardal to the east.
-To the northeast, Audnedal bordered the municipality of Evje og Hornnes in neighboring Aust-Agder county.
+Audnedal Municipality was an inland municipality, located in the Audnedalen valley which follows the river Audna. Åseral Municipality bordered it to the north, Hægebostad Municipality to the west, Lyngdal Municipality and Lindesnes Municipality to the south, and Marnardal Municipality to the east.
+To the northeast, Audnedal Municipality bordered Evje og Hornnes Municipality in neighboring Aust-Agder county.

-Audnedal municipality had two large lakes: Ytre Øydnavatnet and Øvre Øydnavatnet.
+Audnedal Municipality had two large lakes: Ytre Øydnavatnet and Øvre Øydnavatnet.
 The Mandalselva river also passed through the northern part of the municipality.
+The highest point in the municipality was the 578.1 m tall mountain Ørnemyrfjellet.